CRAAP Test

 Source

 Blakeslee, S. (2010).
-Evaluating information–Applying the CRAAP test.
-Retrieved from http://www.csuchico.edu/lins/handouts/eval_websites.pdf
+Evaluating information–Applying the CRAAP test is licensed under the Creative Commons Attribution 4.0 International, retrieved from http://www.csuchico.edu/lins/handouts/eval_websites.pdf